kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - **Origin**: The origin of all the files that the CDN will distribute, e.g. an S3 bucket, an EC2 instance, an ELB, or Route53.
 - **Distribution**: The name of your CDN.
 - Objects are cached for the Time To Live (TTL).
-- Cache can be manually cleared, for a charge.
+- Cache can be manually cleared (an "invalidation") for a charge.

 ### Distribution Types